-The agricultural sector accounted for 1.5 per cent. of GDP in 2021.
-Icelandic agriculture is heavily subsidised, with total on-budget transfers to farmers amounting to 0.4 per cent. of GDP in 201944.
-The total area of Iceland that is arable land or pasture is around 20 per cent. and less than 5 per cent. of this area is cultivated.
+The agricultural sector accounted for 1.3 per cent. of GDP in 202244.
+Icelandic agriculture is heavily subsidised, with total on-budget transfers to agriculture averaging around 1 per cent. of GDP in recent years45.
+The total area of Iceland that is arable land or pasture is around 20 per cent. and roughly 6 per cent. of this area is cultivated.
 The remainder is used for grazing or left undeveloped.
-The principal crops are hay cereal for animal feed, root vegetables and green vegetables which are primarily cultivated in greenhouses heated with geothermal water.
+The principal crops are hay cereal for animal feed, root vegetables and green

+41 Source: The Economy of Iceland, 2022, Central Bank of Iceland vegetables which are primarily cultivated in greenhouses heated with geothermal water.
 Meat and dairy products are mainly for domestic consumption.
 Imports of meat, dairy products, and some vegetables that compete with domestic production are subject to tariffs, import quotas, and non-tariff import restrictions.